richarddmorey/Morey_Hoekstra_StatCognition/docs/task_demo.md

 The null sampling distributions (the distribution of the "random shuffle reports") are affected by the same transformation.
 The sampling distribution for the "wide" evidence power is *visually* wider than the narrow one.

-We can show see the relative visual spread of the sampling distributions by adding the implied p values to the interface.
+We can show see the relative visual spread of the sampling distributions by adding the implied $p$ values to the interface.
 The participant, of course, would not see these.
-The figure below shows the implied p values from the narrow null evidence distribution:
+The figure below shows the implied $p$ values from the narrow null evidence distribution:

 ![Evidence Power 7, p values](img/pvals7.png)